Jægersborg Water Tower

 Dorte Mandrup added a new layer to the living units on a smaller scale: the protruding bay windows accentuating the building’s new function.
 Furthermore, the bay windows were needed to ensure a more tangible living area.

-A leisure centre is located between the ground floor and the third floor and the youth housing is placed on the fourth to the eighth floor.
+A leisure centre is located between the ground floor and the third floor and the student housing is placed between the fourth and eighth floors.